-(1994) examined the terminology of wet rice production systems in the Northern Philippines.
+Northern Philippines.
 He concludes that a wide range of terms related to pondfield systems and cultivation can be reconstructed to Proto-Nuclear Cordilleran, the ancestor of the Austronesian languages of the highland areas.
-Although speakers of Cordilleran were clearly familiar with the rice-plant, because not only rice itself but various stages of its growth are reconstructible, irregularities in terms such as 'cooked rice' do not exclude the possibility that rice replaced prior vegetative crops.
-On the basis of agricultural ethnography, Bodner (1968) had already proposed that the original agricultural system of the highlands included pseudo-grains such as Job's tears and other tubers.
+Speakers of Cordilleran were clearly familiar with the rice-plant, because not only rice itself but various stages of its growth are reconstructible.
+Nevertheless, irregularities in terms such as 'cooked rice' allow consideration of the possibility that rice replaced prior vegetative crops.
+On the basis of agricultural ethnography, Bodner (1986) had already proposed that the original agricultural system of the highlands included pseudo-grains such as Job's tears, and root crops.

 Reid (1994: 375) concludes from the linguistic evidence that the terraces cannot be recent as has been sometimes claimed by archaeologists.
-For example, it has been suggested by Acabado (this volume) that the famous rice terraces of the Cordillera of Luzon were originally constructed for taro.
-He also considers it likely they were also used for taro.
-This approach was pioneering but so far has not had successors.
-Spriggs (1982:9) mentions some of the scattered lexical evidence in Oceanic languages, but until vocabulary is systematically collected and compared with the known phonological regularities of any given language family, it will be difficult to discriminate between borrowing and reconstructible forms.
-If we are to go beyond the plant names themselves, with all the problems they bring, such as distinguishing between wild and domestic forms or even semantic shifts to other staples, the consideration of agricultural techniques is essential.
+For example, it has been suggested that the famous rice terraces of the Cordillera of Luzon were originally constructed for taro (see Acabado, this volume).
+Reid also considers it likely the terraces were used for taro.
+His approach was pioneering but so far has not had successors.
+Spriggs (1982: 9) mentions some of the scattered lexical evidence in Oceanic languages, but until vocabulary is systematically collected and compared with the known phonological regularities of any given language family, it will be difficult to discriminate between borrowing and reconstructible forms.
+The consideration of agricultural techniques is essential, if we are to go beyond the plant names themselves, with all the problems they bring, such as distinguishing between wild and domestic forms, and semantic shifts between staples.